aws/aws-lc/review-pr.md

----
-allowed-tools: WebFetch, Read, Glob, Grep, Bash(git *), Agent
-description: Code review a pull request from $REPO using public GitHub API (no gh CLI required)
----

-Provide a code review for PR #$ARGUMENTS in the **$REPO** repository.
+Provide a code review for the given PR.
+The repository name and PR number will be provided to you.

 **Agent assumptions (applies to all agents and subagents):**
 - All tools are functional and will work without error.
 Do not test tools or make exploratory calls.